-f) the procedure for filling out a ballot paper.
+f) the procedure for filling out a ballot paper;

-13. If it turns out that a ballot paper was supposed to be in another electoral precinct/district or the quantity thereof does not comply with the one determined in advance, or it has a typographical or other defect, the higher election commission shall be immediately notified thereof, while the relevant election commission may, by an appropriate certificate, enter the actual number of ballot papers into the summary protocol.

-14. The reverse page of a ballot paper shall specify the following:

-a) the place for affixing a signature by the registrar of voters;

-b) the place for affixing a special stamp by the registrar of voters.

-15. If an electoral subject is withdrawn from an election, a stamp 'withdrawn from election' shall be placed on a ballot paper after the name of an electoral subject.

-16. Ballot papers are state property.
-It is prohibited to take ballot papers out of a polling station, to take them away, or to destroy them on the polling day without permission.

-17. Ballot papers shall be printed on a paper with protective signs and only the CEC shall have the right to order and purchase such papers .

-18. The violation of the restriction s provided for by paragraph 16 of this article, as well as the dissemination and use of forged ballot papers , is a criminal offence punishable by law.

-19. A PEC shall issue a ballot paper (papers) and special envelopes based on a list of voters against presentation of the identity card of a citizen of Georgia or the passport of a citizen of Georgia.

-20. Each voter shall be given one special envelope and the appropriate amount of ballot papers on the polling day.

-21. During elections of the Parliament of Georgia, election ballot papers shall be given a voter.

-22. A commission member acting as a registrar of voters shall endorse the issu ance of a ballot paper(s) by his/her signature on the list of voters.

-23. Voters shall endorse receipt of a ballot paper(s) by his/her signature on the list of voters.
+- g) a place for the signature of a voter registration commission member; - h) a place for the certification of a ballot paper with a special seal by a voter registration commission member. - 13.
+If it turns out that a ballot paper was supposed to be in another electoral precinct/district or the quantity thereof does not comply with the one determined in advance, or it has a typographical or other defect, the higher election commission shall be immediately notified thereof, while the relevant election commission may, by an appropriate certificate, enter the actual number of ballot papers into the summary protocol. - 14.
+(Deleted 22.12.2022, No 2475). - 15.
+If an electoral subject is withdrawn from an election, a stamp 'withdrawn from election' shall be placed on a ballot paper after the name of an electoral subject. - 16.
+Ballot papers are state property.
+It is prohibited to take ballot papers out of a polling station, to take them away, or to destroy them on the polling day without permission. - 17.
+Ballot papers shall be printed on a paper with protective signs and only the CEC shall have the right to order and purchase such papers. - 18.
+The violation of the restriction s provided for by paragraph 16 of this article, as well as the dissemination and use of forged ballot papers, is a criminal offence punishable by law. - 19.
+A PEC shall issue a ballot paper/papers and special envelopes based on the list of voters against presentation of the electronic identity card (ID card) of a citizen of Georgia or the passport of a citizen of Georgia. - 20.
+Each voter shall be given one special envelope and the appropriate amount of ballot papers on the polling day. - 21.
+During elections of the Parliament of Georgia, election ballot papers shall be given a voter. - 22.
+A commission member acting as a registrar of voters shall endorse the issu ance of a ballot paper(s) by his/her signature on the list of voters. - 23.
+Voters shall endorse receipt of a ballot paper(s) by his/her signature on the list of voters.

+Organic Law of Georgia No 2475 of 22 December 2022 - website, 29.12.2022